hong-niu/gpsc-psb25/README.md

-# [gpsc] - Gaussian Process Spatial Clustering
+# [gpsc] - Spatial Clustering for Carolina Breast Cancer Study

-Repo for "Gaussian Process Spatial Clustering."
+Repo for "Spatial Clustering for Carolina Breast Cancer Study."
 Here we also host the supplement to the paper as a PDF.

 # Installation
 Main dependencies - recommended to install with conda